Note

 (also gray16

-and all colored palettes are supportted).
+and all colored palettes are supported).

 algorithms.savePNG(rgba32, "pic_gray.png", "gray")